activisthandbook/activisthandbook/articles/join.md

 aside: false
 ---

 **Humanity is not on the right track.
 We are destroying our planet.
-Our democratic and human rights are being threatened.
-And the super-rich are fueling the fire.
-So let's learn how to do something about that.
+Democratic and human rights are being threatened.
+And the rich are fueling the fire.
+So let's learn how to bring about change.
 Join our campaign and help us train 350 million activists.**

-<action-button buttonlabel="Join our campaign"></action-button>
+<action-button buttonanchor="primary-action" buttonlabel="Join our campaign"></action-button>

 ## **Why 350 million?**